The Decaying Missing-at-Random Framework: Model Doubly Robust Causal Inference with Partially Labeled Data: Introduction

+We formulate the problem as a {two-layered (but non-standard)} missing data problem {-- one naturally through $T$ and the other (more challenging one) through $R$}.
+Unlike traditional SS settings, our framework treats the labeling indicator \( R \) as \emph{random}.
+We allow the labeled fraction \( n/N>0 \) to approach zero arbitrarily closely and investigate the theoretical properties when both \( \P(R=1)\to 0 \) and \( N\to\infty \), {leading to {\it non-standard asymptotics}}.
+The labeling probability \( \P(R=1) \), the marginal distribution of \( R \equiv R_{(N)} \), and the conditional distribution of \( R\mid (T,\bX) \) are all considered as {\it decaying} functions of \( N \), with the limit taken as \( N\to\infty \). {Formally, we assume that the observed samples \( (\bZ_{N,i})_{i=1}^N = (\bZ_i)_{i=1}^N = (\bX_i, T_i, R_i, R_i Y_i)_{i=1}^N \) are drawn from the \( N \)-th row of a triangular array of vectors \( (\bZ_{N,i})_{1 \leq i \leq N, N \geq 1} \), where the elements within the same row are independent and identically distributed (i.i.d.).
+For simplicity, we omit the dependency on \( N \) when possible to streamline the notation.}

-{\ACedit We next introduce a few important definitions, and subsequently, some basic identifying assumptions in Assumption \ref{cond:basic} below}. {\ACedit Let} $\Xsc\subseteq\R^d$ be the support of $\bX$. {\ACedit Then,} we define the true outcome regression (OR) models, the {\ACedit propensity score (PS) models corresponding to the treatment $T$ and the labeling indicator $R$, as well as the PS models for a `product' indicator} as follows. {\ACedit In all notations/conditions below, we use the prefixes `T-' and `R-' as appropriate to demarcate the versions for $T$ and $R$, respectively}.
-For any $j\in\{0,1\}$ and $\bx\in\Xsc$, {\ACedit we define:}
+{Since the ATE parameter is given by the difference between two counterfactual means, $\mu_0 = \E\{Y(1)\} - \E\{Y(0)\} = \theta_1 - \theta_0$, {\it we focus on the estimation of $\theta_1$ throughout this work, {without loss of generality}}.
+Analogous results apply to $\theta_0$ and, consequently, to the estimation of $\mu_0 = \theta_1 - \theta_0$.
+We define the corresponding outcome regression (OR) models, the propensity score (PS) models for treatment $T$ and labeling $R$, as well as the PS model for a `product' indicator as follows.
+For $\bx$ in $\Xsc\subseteq\R^p$, the support of $\bX$, we define: